 The percentage breakdown of applicants age on the supported queue is similar to the percentage breakdown of applicants ages across all housing queues.
-The most noticeable difference is in the age group 75+, who have nil applicants on the supported queue.
-In contrast, the 75+ age group represent 18% of all applicants on physical disability queue, compared to representing 2% of applicants across all housing queues, although this is unsurprising since applicants aged 75+ may be more prone to having an identified physical disability, and this group is also likely to be added to the older persons housing queue rather than any other housing queue.
+The most noticeable difference is in the age groups 75+ and under 25, who have nil applicants on the supported queue.
+The 55-64 age group has the highest percentage on the supported queue.
+The physical disability queue has an equal percentage on the queue for the age groups 25-34, 45-54 and 55-64.